o3de/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface/Tools/IDE/WingIDE/readme.md

 # Getting Started

 Each IDE is different.
 Some TAs (like me) like Wing IDE because it's relatively easy to set up and works great with DCC apps like Maya.
 It's also pretty powerful and you can do a lot of data-driven configuration with it (which we will be covering some of.)
-We aren't picking an IDE for you, that's a personal choice, we are just showing you how one like Wing can be set up to provide a better out-of-box experience (so that you don't have to.)
-And in fact, we intend to do the same for other IDS like PyCharm and VScode (maybe others in the future.)
+We aren't picking an IDE for you, that's a personal choice, we are just showing you how one like Wing can be set up to provide a better out-of-box experience (so that you don't have to do the setup and configuration yourself.)
+In fact, we intend to do the same for other IDS like PyCharm and VScode (maybe others in the future.)

-To use Wing, there are a few things that you need to do locally to get set up (and we may automate these steps in the future.)
+To use Wing, there are a few things that you need to do locally to get set up (and we may automate some of these steps in the future.)

+## What to know ...

 The default location for the DCCsi Gem folder is something like:

 `C:/path/to/o3de/Gems/AtomLyIntegration/TechnicalArt/DccScriptingInterface`

-## What to know ...
+But you are reading this, so you have already found it :)

 ### General